Lesson 18

 1 John 5:16 If anyone sees his brother committing a sin not leading to death, he shall ask, and God will give him life—to those who commit sins that do not lead to death.
 There is sin that leads to death; I do not say that one should pray for that.

-In the last chapter we saw how John tied the need for us to align our will and thinking with God’s will and purpose when we pray (see 1 John 5:14-15).
+In the last lesson we saw how John tied the need for us to align our will and thinking with God’s will and purpose when we pray (see 1 John 5:14-15).
 Since God’s primary purpose for us is to help others learn about God’s plan of salvation, it should not surprise anyone in seeing that John expands his discussion on prayer to include the need for us to intercede for others.
 John introduces this topic with the scenario of a believer witnessing a ‘brother’ committing a sin that does not lead to death.
 Later in this verse he also points out that there are sins that do lead to death.
 One can see very quickly that there are potentially many ways to interpret these verses, so let’s begin by examining each word carefully.

-The Greek word, ‘adelphon’, as we discussed in previous chapters, can refer to a sibling of the same parents (or parent) as well as a fellow countryman, believer, etc. Knowing that they are committing “a sin” does not necessarily narrow down who he is talking about as the first chapter of this epistle points out that any one of us can sin (see 1 John 1:8).
+The Greek word, ‘adelphon’, as we discussed in previous lessons, can refer to a sibling of the same parents (or parent) as well as a fellow countryman, believer, etc. Knowing that they are committing “a sin” does not necessarily narrow down who he is talking about as the first chapter of this epistle points out that any one of us can sin (see 1 John 1:8).
 The word for ‘sin’ is the usual word used in the New Testament which conveys the concept of “missing the mark.”
 Next we see that the Greek word for death (‘thanatos’) which almost always refers to a physical death (as opposed to damnation) but it is not exclusively used in that manner so that doesn’t help in our investigation either.
 John makes the point that if a believer sees a ‘brother’ sinning in such a way that does not lead to death that the believer should pray and God will give them ‘life’ (which aligns with what James wrote in James 5:15; “And the prayer of faith will save the one who is sick, and the Lord will raise him up.
 And if he has committed sins, he will be forgiven;” ESV).
 Plus, we see that the Greek word for ‘life’ (‘zoe’) is most often used in conjunction with “eternal life” in the Bible.
 Sadly, knowing the definition of these words and how they are used elsewhere in the Bible doesn’t give us much clarity as to what these verses are about.

 John gives us a clue with the statement, “there is sin that leads to death,” forcing us to reconcile his earlier statement about sin that does not lead to death.
 Is he saying that there are some sins that don’t condemn us, doesn’t all sin lead to death and damnation?
 Paul wrote, “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.”
 (Romans 6:23, ESV, note that Paul used the same Greek word for ‘death’) If John is not talking about eternal life and salvation, what is he talking about?
 Then perhaps in an equally confusing remark, John encourages us not to pray by writing, “I do not say that one should pray for that.”
 Even though we know that there are times in the Bible where God explains that things are so bad that people shouldn’t bother praying as He will not listen (especially after following false gods or worshiping idols such as the Israelites did in Jeremiah 7:16-20; 11:13-17 and 14:11-12), it is hard to believe that John would ever say we should not pray for someone, especially if they are sinning.
 Some scholars even attempt to reverse that phrase by explaining that John is really saying we should not pray for someone to reject the Word of God or disobey God, why would any Christian pray for that in the first place?